YieldShield/apply/applications/yieldshield.md

 <img src="../static/img/ys-ui3.png" alt="YieldShield" width="500"/>
 <img src="../static/img/ys-ui4.png" alt="YieldShield" width="500"/>

 - What your project is *not* or will *not* provide or implement:

+YieldShield relies on yield-generating protocols like Morpho, Aave, etc. that can be integrated into YieldShield via recipe tokens.
+Theoretically, these tokens can also be bridged to Polkadot, but ideally, the protocols will be deployed on the hub itself.

 ### Ecosystem Fit

-Help us locate your project in the Polkadot/Kusama landscape and what problems it tries to solve by answering each of these questions:

 - Where and how does your project fit into the ecosystem?

+As pointed out above, YieldShield offers Polkadot a decentralized insurance protocol, which is something unique in the DeFi space and will attract additional users.
+So far, only https://flyingtulip.com/ plans to integrate a [decentralized insurance solution](https://docs.flyingtulip.com/product-suite/ft-insurance/).
+However, YieldShield has the advantage of not relying on claim assessors or oracles for the claim process and is more capital efficient.

 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

 - What need(s) does your project meet?
 - How did you identify these needs?
 Please provide evidence in the form of (scientific) articles, forum discussions, case studies, or raw data.
 - Are there any other projects similar to yours in the Polkadot/Kusama ecosystem?
 Make sure to at least check the [Polkadot Forum](https://forum.polkadot.network/), the [wiki's Tech Stack doc](https://wiki.polkadot.network/docs/build-open-source) and [OpenGov](https://polkadot.subsquare.io/referenda?status=executed&is_treasury=true).